Bürger Schippel

-Bürger Schippel (also known as Citizen Schippel and Paul Schippel Esquire) (1913) is a German comedy by Carl Sternheim, and part of his cycle of plays, "Aus dem bürgerlichen Heldenleben".
+Bürger Schippel (English title Schippel, the Plumber, also known as Citizen Schippel and Paul Schippel, Esq.)
+(1913) is a German comedy by Carl Sternheim, and part of his cycle of plays, "Aus dem bürgerlichen Heldenleben".
 Some of its characters, such as Heinrich Krey, appear in a number of Sternheim's works.
 However, as "Bürger Schippel" has a complete story arc, it can readily be performed as an individual piece in its own right.

 Plot summary

 Two weeks before the district's major music festival, in which the region's male voice quartets compete for a gold crown of laurel-leaves awarded by the Prince, the favourites for the title suffer a major setback when their tenor drops down dead.
 The three remaining members of the group – Tilman Hicketier, Andreas Wolke and Heinrich Krey – must find an immediate replacement if they are to win the crown for the third year in a row.
 Unfortunately, the competition requires that the singer is a resident of the principality, and there's only one tenor left who fits that description: Paul Schippel, a lowly clarinet player from the dregs of society.

 Uncomfortable as he is with the idea but determined to keep the crown, Hicketier sends Schippel a highly discourteous letter summoning him to appear before them.
 On his arrival, Schippel presents himself in as honest and amiable a manner as possible, winning over both Krey and Wolke, but Hicketier remains biased against him because of both his lowly status and his origins: Paul Schippel is a bastard.
 All three surviving members of the quartet are hugely impressed with the quality of his voice, but when Schippel attempts to shake Hicketier's hand, he is ignored.
 Suddenly understanding that the quartet mean to use him to win the crown before discarding him once again, Schippel leaves, refusing to sing.

 Hicketier refuses to reconsider his attitude against Schippel, and it appears the quartet will not be able to perform at the festival.
 However, a chance encounter with the Prince – who recognises the quartet members and expresses his wish that they emerge with the crown once again – forces Hicketier to approach Schippel a second time.
 He relents somewhat in his antagonism, but retains certain considerations; chief amongst these is that Schippel does not associate with his sister Thekla, over whom Hicketier has an intensely possessive attitude.

 In the meantime, it is discovered that Thekla has an admirer, who has been stood underneath her window a number of times.
 Hicketier suspects Krey and Wolke, both of whom accuse the other of being in love with her.
 It turns out that it is in fact none other than the Prince, who staged his earlier encounter in an effort to meet her in person.
 They arrange to meet when the members of the quartet, now including Schippel, are busy rehearsing for the festival.